 Managing the referral process and ensuring that the patient receives the necessary chronic disease management and follow-up support is critical to the recovery process.

 Internal Behavioral Health Providers

-Practices in which behavioral health practitioners are available on-site through co-located or integrated service provision can create a flow that incorporates a warm handoff.
+Some healthcare practices have behavioral health practitioners available on-site through co-located or integrated service provision.
+In this case, they can create a flow that incorporates a warm handoff.
 This approach includes a physical introduction provider to provider and increases the likelihood of participation in further assessment, motivational counseling, or brief treatment.
 In some cases, a treatment option that is not available on-site will be necessary and the patient is then referred to a higher level of care.
 Depending on flow decisions, integrated behavioral health staff may also be responsible for such external referrals to specialty care.

 Below is an example of a clinic workflow that includes a warm handoff.
 The video was created by SBIRT Oregon: